 Top Sights in Creglingen in Tauber Valley, Germany

-Creglingen in Germany’s Tauber Valley is famous for its Tilman Riemenschneider Marienaltar in the Herrgottskirche, the Fingerhutmuseum (Thimble Museum) and the odd Lindleinturm.
+Creglingen in Germany’s Tauber Valley is famous for its Tilman Riemenschneider woodcarved Marienaltar (Altar of the Virgin) in the Herrgottskirche, the Fingerhutmuseum (Thimble Museum), and the odd Lindleinturm.

 Altars in the Herrgottskirche in Creglingen

-Tilman Riemenschneider’s famous Virgin Mary altar in Creglingen is world-famous and the main region to visit this small Tauber Valley town.
-The small Thimble Museum with a large collection may the only of its kind in the world.
-The Lindleimturm is an offbeat sights in Creglingen and a must for lovers of the odd and bizarre.
+Tilman Riemenschneider’s famous Virgin Mary altar in Creglingen is world-famous and the main reason to visit this small Tauber Valley town.
+The small Thimble Museum (Fingerhutmuseum) with a large collection may be the only of its kind in the world.
+The Lindleimturm is an offbeat sight in Creglingen and a must for lovers of the odd and bizarre.

 See the Herrgottkirche with Marienaltar in Creglingen